 Using digital cameras (mobile phone cameras are ok), participants are asked to take a series of photographs representing the above-mentioned themes experimenting with the above-mentioned concepts.
 Of these, participants are asked to choose one.

 The participants present their chosen photograph to the group.
 A discussion ensues.

-- At least 4 digital cameras (mobile phone cameras ok if digital cameras are unavailable)
+- Digital cameras (mobile phone cameras ok if digital cameras are unavailable)